naninovel/docs/docs/guide/naninovel-scripts.md

 ## Async Execution

 Some commands may execute over time.
 For example, [@hide] command will fade-out specified actor over the course of set time, which can be changed with `time` parameter.
-Consider following scenario:
+Consider the following scenario:

 ```nani
 @hide Kohaku